test123322/test/README.md

 # test
-kevin is a horrible developer
+kevin is an awesome developer
 I'm not sure if he will be involved with my first project